ryuichiueda/slides_marp/prob_robotics_2025/lesson4-3e.md

 3.88 \\
 0.51
 \end{pmatrix}$
-- I understand the formula, but I'm not sure how to interpret it.
+- We understand the formula, but I'm not sure how to interpret it.
     - Let's try drawing a graph.

 ---